Michael-Beukman/MTBench-Private/README.md

 * `task=TASK` - selects which task to use.
 Any of `meta-world-v2`, `go1-benchmark` (these correspond to the config for each environment in the folder `isaacgymenvs/cfg/task`)
 * `train=TRAIN` - selects which training config to use.
 * `task_id` - selects which task IDs to use for training.
-This is a comma-separated list of integers, e.g. `task_id=[5,8,1]` will select the first three tasks in task map in the base .
+This is a comma-separated list of integers, e.g. `task_id=[5,8,1]` will layout tasks 5,8, and 1 in that order.
+The number of task ids must match the number of task counts specified in `task_counts`.
 * `task_counts` - an array of integers that specifies how many environments to use for each task.
 For example, `task_counts=[512, 512, 512, ... ]` will use 512 environments for each of the first three tasks.
 The number of task counts must match the number of tasks specified in `task_id`.
 * `num_envs=NUM_ENVS` - the number of total parallel environments to use and must match the sum of the task counts specified in `task_counts`.
 For example, if you have 10 tasks with 512 environments each, you would set `num_envs=5120`.
 * `seed=SEED` - sets a seed value for randomizations, and overrides the default seed set up in the task config